allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/chatglm.md

 Or open this URL [https://maas.aminer.cn/usercenter/apikeys](https://maas.aminer.cn/usercenter/apikeys) to view your API key.
 Remember to copy it.

-### Step 3: Enter Zhipu AI API Key in pot
+### Step 3: Enter Zhipu AI API Key in Saladict

-Open pot's [Service Settings], click [Add Built-in Service], select [Zhipu AI] (or other services using Zhipu AI), paste the copied API key into the [Api Key] field, and save to start using.
+Open Saladict's [Service Settings], click [Add Built-in Service], select [Zhipu AI] (or other services using Zhipu AI), paste the copied API key into the [Api Key] field, and save to start using.

 ## Related Links